-14.2 The survey should include tests conducted on the external surface of the sheathed structure of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the specified mechanical fixings for the substrate to withstand the building's expected wind loading, based on calculations using the fixing's pull-off resistance test data.
+14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the specified mechanical fixings for the substrate to withstand the building's expected wind loading, based on calculations using the fixing's pull-off resistance test data.
 In addition, the type and minimum number of fixings are selected (see section 7).
 The advice of the Certificate holder should be sought to ensure the proposed fixing pattern is sufficient.